Seven Michigan St football players charged in tunnel melee

 Michigan State's athletic director and football coach did not immediately return requests for comment.

+Asked if his client might sue over the melee, Mars said that after conferring with Green and his father, they agreed with his recommendation ''not to take any action about the tunnel incident until the season is over.''

+''I don't want any of this to be a distraction to Michigan football and neither does Gemon,'' Mars said.

-Michigan State coach Mel Tucker suspended eight players – including Malcolm Jones, who is not being charged with a crime – for their role in the melee.
+Michigan State coach Mel Tucker suspended eight players - including Malcolm Jones, who is not being charged - for their role in the melee.